Remi-Coulom/joedb/doc/source/concurrency.rst

 Combining Local and Remote Concurrency
 --------------------------------------

-A client is made of two parts: the file, and the connection.
-A client can handle concurrency for both parts simultaneously.
-That is to say, it is possible for two different clients running on the same machine to share a connection to the same remote server, and also share the same local file.
+A client can handle concurrency for both its file and its connection
+simultaneously: it is possible for two different clients running on the same machine to share a connection to the same remote server, and also share the same local file.
+For this to work, the local file must be opened with ``Open_Mode::shared_write``.

 ..
    TODO: ascinema animation of synchronous backup